aibolem/vexflow-wiki-vexchords/How-Formatting-Works.md

     * For each `TickContext` we call `tickContext.preFormat()`
       * For each `Tickable` in the TickContext we call `tickable.preFormat()`
         * Each `tickable` has a `ModifierContext` which contains all the `tickable`'s modifiers (eg: accidentals, dots, etc), we call `modifierContext.preFormat()` to calculate the extra room the modifiers need on either side of the tickable
-          * For each Modifier category in the `modifierContext`, we call `modifierContext.format<modifierCategory>()` we calculate and store the extra width needed.
+          * For each Modifier category in the `modifierContext`, we call `Modifier.format()` to calculate and store the extra width needed.
 And we also modify the parent Tickable's properties with these calculated values.
       * For each `Tickable` (which now have calculated widths) in the `TickContext`,  we store the extra room needed on each side in the `tickContext` and the max width of the `Tickables`, giving us a total width for each `tickContext`
     * Since each `TickContext` has a calculated width, the `Formatter` can justify them throughout the provided j`ustifyWidth` accordingly
   * `Formatter.postFormat()` is called (but only if a Stave was provided to the formatter options, otherwise it is skipped because y values have not been provided)